Autoscaling in MR3

 - Scale-in: When the aggregate utilization decreases past a certain point, MR3 empties a certain number of nodes so that the cluster management system can quickly reclaim these nodes.

 In the case of scale-out, the cluster management system usually responds by adding new hosts where new ContainerWorkers can start.
-In the case of scale-in, MR3 removes all ContainerWorkers from those nodes selected for reclamation, and do not try to allocate new ContainerWorkers until the scale-in operation completes.
+In the case of scale-in, MR3 removes all ContainerWorkers from those nodes selected for reclamation, and does not try to allocate new ContainerWorkers until the scale-in operation completes.
 Note that the unit of scale-out is ContainerWorkers whereas the unit of scale-in is nodes:

 - For scale-out, the autoscaling mechanism of MR3 is agnostic to the underlying system and thus can send only requests of new ContainerWorkers, not new nodes.

 - For scale-in, MR3 assumes that the underlying system can detect idle nodes.

 In general, MR3 does not know how many ContainerWorkers can fit in a single node.
 Moreover nodes can be added with different capabilities in terms of memory and CPU cores, and MR3 should not make any assumption on capabilities of individual nodes.

 The user can enable autoscaling by setting the configuration key